C-gyeltshen/C-gyeltshen.github.io/_posts/2024-02-27-DBMS101_Flipclass2.md

 ## Entity Relationship Model (My understanding of ERD)

-The Entity Relationship Model (ERM) is a method used to organize and represent pieces of data before creating a database.
+The Entity Relationship Model (ERM) is a method used to organize and represent pieces of data before creating a database .
 It helps developers and viewers understand how each piece of data will be connected to one another through a visual representation, such as a diagram.

 ### An Entity-Relationship Diagram (ERD)  includes